MicrosoftDocs/winrt-api/windows.storage.pickers/filesavepicker_filetypechoices.md

 savePicker.SuggestedFileName(L"New Document");
 ```

-If you set multiple **FileTypeChoices**, the first one is the default file type.
-The default file type is the one that is selected when the user opens the file picker.
-The default file type is also the one that is used if the user does not change the file type in the file picker.
-In this example, the **FileTypeChoices** entries are added based on the selection in a set of radio buttons:
+If you add multiple **FileTypeChoices** to the **FileSavePicker**, the first one added is the default file type.
+This default will be selected when the user opens the file picker.
+The default file type is used if the user does not change the file type in the file picker.
+In this example, the **FileTypeChoices** entries are added based on which radio button has been selected:

 ```csharp
 if (radioButtonRichText.IsChecked)